joshlabue/joker-report-mod/README.md

 # Joker Report
-**If you are not a tester, do not bother installing the mod.
-You will not be able to use it - the logging format is subject to change and no guarantees are made that logs will work upon release.**

 Joker Report is currently under development.
-While the mod is open source, game sharing is not currently publicly available.
+While the mod is open source, the game sharing feature is not currently publicly available.

 A read-only development server is available at https://dev.joker.report.